C++ Strings - C++ Programming Tutorial

 Example:

-Let us take an example to illustrate the creating and initializing string in C++.
+Let's consider an example to demonstrate the process of creating and initializing a string in C++.

 Example